noqqe/noqqe.de/content/sammelsurium/postgresql.md

 Create new Database with user:

 ```
-create database mydb;
+CREATE DATABASE mydb;
-create user myuser with encrypted password 'mypass';
-grant all privileges on database mydb to myuser;
+CREATE USER myuser WITH ENCRYPTED PASSWORD 'mypass';
+GRANT ALL PRIVILEGES ON DATABASE mydb TO myuser;
+ALTER DATABASE mydb OWNER TO admin;
 ```

 Use Database